evangelosmeklis/deepdrone/README.md

 # DeepDrone

 A drone chat agent for drone analytics and operations, built on the smolagents framework with DroneKit integration for real drone control.
+It uses the DeepSeek API for natural language understanding and mission generation.

 ## Features

-- **Drone Chat**: Interact with a drone assistant through a chat interface
+- **Drone Chat**: Interact with a drone assistant through a chat interface powered by DeepSeek.
-- **Visualizations**: Generate flight paths and sensor readings visualizations
+- **Visualizations**: Generate flight paths and sensor readings visualizations.
-- **Maintenance Recommendations**: Get maintenance suggestions based on flight hours
+- **Maintenance Recommendations**: Get maintenance suggestions based on flight hours.
-- **Mission Planning**: Generate mission plans for various drone operations
+- **Mission Planning**: Generate mission plans for various drone operations.
-- **Real Drone Control**: Connect to and control real drones using DroneKit
+- **Real Drone Control**: Connect to and control real drones using DroneKit.
   - Take off and land
   - Navigate to GPS coordinates
   - Return to home